- Treatment Options

 Seeing a mesothelioma specialist as early as possible after diagnosis can avoid lengthy delays in selecting a treatment or, worse yet, months spent pursuing sub-optimal treatments which are ineffective in halting tumor progression and metastasis rendering the patient ineligible for more effective treatments.

-Surgery, Radiation, Chemotherapy, and recently Immunotherapy are considered to be frontline treatments for MPM.
+Surgery, Radiation, Chemotherapy, and Maintenance Immunotherapy are considered to be frontline treatments for MPM.
 But which is best for you?

 Nassem Farag was diagnosed in 2010 and was told he had six months to live.
 He went for a second opinion to Dr. Robert B. Cameron who performed a pleurectomy decortication (P/D) on him in 2010.
 Twelve years later he is still doing well.